opensearch-project/documentation-website/_integrations/index.md

 OpenSearch supports a range of use cases for different user types, such as the following:

-- Search-related domain use cases, for example, e-commerce products search
+- Search-related domain use cases, for example, e-commerce product search
 - Observability monitoring and provisioning, such as trace or metrics analytics
 - Security monitoring and threat analysis